 Since his arrival at Nashville Ballet in 2007, Chris has appeared in works by Gina Patterson, Sarah Slipper, James Canfield and Kelsey Bartman.
-Chris has also performed principal and soloist roles including the lead in Twyla Tharp’s The Storyteller and the role of Hilarion in Giselle.
+Chris has also performed principal and soloist roles including the lead in Twyla Tharp’s The Storyteller, Tom Thumb in Paul Vasterling’s The Sleeping Beauty, and the role of Hilarion in Giselle.

-Chris joined the National Choreographer's Initiative and most recently Terpsicorps Theatre of Dance where he worked with noted choreographers Ma Cong and Heather Maloy, respectively.
+Chris has also performed with the National Choreographer's Initiative in Irvine, Calfornia and most recently Terpsicorps Theatre of Dance where he worked with noted choreographers Ma Cong and Heather Maloy, respectively.

 When Chris isn’t dancing, you’ll find him studying for his next Nashville State Community College exam or playing the guitar.